seek4science/seek-documentation/tech/install-production.md

 ---
-title: installing for production
+title: Installing SEEK in a production environment
-layout: page
+layout: page-ett
 redirect_from: "/install-production.html"
 ---

-# Installing SEEK in a production environment

 This page contains some extra notes about setting up SEEK for production (i.e. for real use rather than for development).